forfaxx/codename/README.md

 With the --count argument, you can run it as many times as you like.
 It's bound to spit out something good.

-One note however, the wordlists are taken from the standard system dictionary and may combine offensive words.
-Please be aware that any such results are not by design.

 ---

 ## 🛠 Usage